ScottArbeit/Grace/docs/Design and Motivations.md

 ### How does Dapr affect performance?

 The simple version is: it adds ~1ms per request through Dapr, when we ask Dapr's Actor Placement Service (running in a separate container) which Grace application instance will have the specific Actor we're interested in.
 It's negligable compared to overall network round-trip between client and server, and well worth it for the ease-of-use of the Actor pattern in Dapr.
+To make that even faster, I use a short-term in-memory cache on each application instance for specific data to save even on those calls.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Orange3.svg)